 Kiva, a microfinance organization which lends money low-income entrepreneurs around the world, found that women reinvest 80% of the income they earn into the education and wellbeing of children.
 Other research from the United Nations indicates that women-led economic empowerment leads to more gender equality and rights, economic growth, increased rates of girls education, and other community indicators of well-being.

-For example, during a visit to the G Adventures and Planeterra Foundation‘s Moshi Mamas project near Mt.
-Kilimanjaro in Tanzania we met Shoshe who had received business training and market access for her handicrafts through the program.
-She explained this concept above in personal terms: “I want to break the cycle for my daughter.
+Shoshe, who had received business training and market access for her handicrafts through a program in Moshi, Tanzania, explained this concept above in personal terms: “I want to break the cycle for my daughter.
 I want to prove women can work and earn money.”